List of The Little Mermaid characters: King Triton

 Triton appears in the sequel, The Little Mermaid II: Return to the Sea, where he meets his newborn granddaughter Melody and gifts her a necklace to show her mermaid heritage.
 However, after Melody's life is threatened by Ursula's sister Morgana, Ariel decides that for Melody's safety, she must not know about the sea or her mermaid heritage, meaning that she cannot have contact with Triton and the other merfolk.
 Triton reluctantly throws the necklace away and assigns Sebastian to watch over Melody for him.
 Twelve years later, after Melody goes out to sea, Triton turns Ariel back into a mermaid to look for her.
 Morgana tricks Melody into stealing Triton's trident and makes Triton and the other merfolk bow to her, but Melody, being human, is immune to the spell and takes back the trident and throws it to Triton, who defeats Morgana by trapping her in a block of ice.
 Triton then asks Melody if she wishes to be a mermaid permanently, but Melody instead wishes to destroy the wall that was built to prevent her from getting to the sea.

 In the 2008 direct-to-DVD prequel The Little Mermaid: Ariel's Beginning, Triton bans music from Atlantica after his wife Athena is crushed to death by a pirate ship.
 He forces everyone and the city to follow a strict daily schedule, straining his relationship with free-spirited Ariel.
 He eventually lifts the ban on music and appoints Sebastian as his court composer.
-Jim Cummings replaces Kenneth Mars as the voice of King Triton, due to Mars' pancreatic cancer diagnosis.
+Jim Cummings replaces Kenneth Mars as the current voice of King Triton, due to Mars' pancreatic cancer diagnosis.

 In the stage musical, Triton is Ursula's older brother, and the two are each given equal share of the sea and one magical item each.
 When Ursula began to abuse her power, Triton exiled her, though he did not take away her Nautilus shell.
 This stage role is originated by Norm Lewis.